slash4/Model01-Firmware/README-abg.md

 ### aliases-abg-orphans-merlin2.h

-For class 1 language keymaps, e.g. Dvorak, AZERTY, QWERTZ and QWERTY languages that normally have letters on the keys to the right of `P` and `;`.
-This layout preserves the keys to the right of `P` and `;` and moves the two keys to the right of `0` (used for brackets in some keymaps) to the keys between `5` and `6` (labelled LED/Any).
+For class 1 language keymaps, e.g. Dvorak, AZERTY, QWERTZ, and those QWERTY languages that normally have letters but no brackets on the keys to the right of `P` and `;` (e.g. Canadian, Italian, Nordic).
+This layout preserves the keys to the right of `P` and `;` and moves the two keys to the right of `0` (used for brackets in some keymaps) to the keys between `5` and `6` (labelled `LED`, `Any`).
 The key immediately above right-shift is swapped to the left hand, on the same row.

+This layout should also be usable (but not optimized) for class 2 language keymaps.

 ### aliases-abg-orphans-ngetal2.h

-For class 2 language keymaps, such as US-QWERTY, Colemak, Dutch and QWERTY languages that normally have square brackets on the two keys to the right of `P`.
-This layout moves the square brackets to the keys between `5` and `6` (labelled LED/Any).
+For class 2 language keymaps, such as Colemak, and those QWERTY languages (US, Dutch, programmer Polish) that normally have square brackets on the two keys to the right of `P`.
+This layout moves the square brackets to the keys between `5` and `6`.
 The key immediately above right-shift is swapped to the left hand, on the same row.

 ### aliases-abg-orphans-latam.h

-For class 3 language keymaps, such as Latin American Spanish, which have square brackets on the two keys to the right of `;`.
-This layout moves the square brackets to the keys between `5` and `6` (labelled LED/Any).
+For class 3 language keymaps, such as Latin American Spanish, which have square brackets on the two keys directly above right-shift, This layout moves the square brackets to the keys between `5` and `6`.
 The key immediately to the left of `Backspace` is swapped to the left hand.

 ### aliases-abg-orphans-brazil.h

-For class 4 language keymaps, such as Brazilian Portugese, which have square brackets on the keys two steps to the right of `P` and two steps to the right of `;`.
-This layout moves the square brackets to the two keys directly below `Prog`, and ` ` ` goes to the right of `5`.
+For class 4 language keymaps, such as Brazilian Portugese, which have square brackets on both keys to the left of fat-Enter, above and below.
+This layout moves the square brackets to the two keys directly below `Prog`, and backtick goes to the right of `5`.

 ### aliases-abg-orphans-japan.h

-Supports the extra Japanese keys `Ro` and `Yen`, at the expense of moving ` ` ` (used as `Zenkaku/Hankaku`) into the function layer.
+Supports the extra Japanese keys `Ro` and `Yen`, at the expense of moving backtick (used as `Zenkaku/Hankaku`) into the function layer.
 The key `Yen` changes hands and goes to the very bottom left corner.
 The two keys between `0` and `Yen` go to between `5` and `6`.